MohammedMasoodAli/assignment-01-bitsom_ba_2511929/part1-rdbms/normalization.md

 ## Anomaly Analysis

 ### Insert Anomaly
-New products cannot be added without creating an order record.
+In the dataset, product details are tied to orders.
+A new product cannot be added unless an order is created, which limits data insertion flexibility.

 ### Update Anomaly
-Customer city appears multiple times.
-Updating requires multiple row changes.
+Customer information such as city is repeated across multiple rows.
+If a customer changes city, it must be updated in multiple records, leading to inconsistency risk.

 ### Delete Anomaly
-Deleting the last order removes customer data completely.
+If an order is deleted, all associated product and customer information in that row is also removed, potentially causing loss of important data.